-labie.
 Column Function NR Consecutive line number in the table (has no further functions) AFC Name of the control setting.
 You enter this name in the AFC column of the tool table.
 It specifies the assignment of control parameters to the tool.
 FMIN Feed rate at which the TNC is to conduct a shutdown response.
 Enter the value in percent with respect to the programmed feed rate.
 Input range: 50 to 100% FMAX Maximum feed rate in the material up to which the TNC can automatically increase the feed rate.
-Enter the value is in percent with respect to the programmed feed rate.
+Enter the value in percent of the programmed feed rate.
 FIDL Feed rate for traverse when the tool is not cutting (feed rate in the air).
-Enter the value is in percent with respect to the programmed feed rate.
+Enter the value in percent of the programmed feed rate.
 FENT Feed rate for traverse when the tool moves into or out of the material.
 Enter the value in percent with respect to the programmed feed rate.
-Maximum input value: 100% OVLD Desired reaction of the TNC to overload: ■ M: Execution of a macro defined by the machine tool builder ■ S: Immediate NC stop F: NC stop if the tool has been retracted ■ E: Just display an error message on the screen ■ -:: No overload reaction The TNC conducts a shutdown response if the maximum spindle power is exceeded for more than one second and at the same time the feed rate falls below the minimum you defined.
-POUT Spindle power at which the TNC is to detect when the tool exits the workpiece.
-Enter the value in percent with respect to the recorded reference load.
-Recommended value: 8%
+Maximum input value: 100% OVLD Desired reaction of the TNC to overload: M: Execution of a macro defined by the machine tool builder S: Immediate NC stop F: NC stop if the tool has been retracted E: Just display an error message on the screen -: No overload reaction The TNC conducts a shutdown response if the maximum spindle power is exceeded for more than one second and at the same time the feed rate falls below the minimum you defined.
+Enter the desired function via the ASCII keyboard.
+POUT Spindle power at which the TNC is to detect tool exit from the workpiece.
+Enter the value in percent of the learned reference load.
+Recommended input value: 8%

-Column Function SENS Sensitivity (aggressivity) of the control.
-Input possible between 50 and 200.
+Column Function SENS Sensitivity (aggressiveness) of regulation.
+A value between 50 and 200 can be entered.
 50 is for slow control, 200 for a very aggressive control.
 An aggressive control reacts quickly and with strong changes to the values, but it tends to overshoot.
 Recommended value: 100 PLC Value that the TNC is to transfer to the PLC at the beginning of a machining step.
 The machine tool builder defines the function, so refer to your machine manual.